By Elena Alders

 *Ed’s note: this is the second blog in the Refugee Series by Elena Alders

-“Welcome Refugees” banner by Su-May, CC BY2.0 via Flickr
+“Welcome Refugees” banner at City Hall by Su-May, CC BY2.0 via Flickr

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.